McAdam, New Brunswick: Healthcare

 McAdam Health Centre, which is adjoined to Wauklehegan Manor, employs approximately 54 employees.

 Entertainment

-In 1965, the most watched movie in Mcadam was The Sound of Music at the Vogue Movie Theatre.
-One lucky viewer saw it 42 times.
-This movie theatre closed in 1988.
+In 1965, the most watched movie in McAdam was The Sound of Music at the Vogue Movie Theatre.
+One viewer saw it 42 times.
+The theatre closed in 1988.

-In 1994, Eatons filmed a television commercial at the train station 3 months before national train routes stopped.
+In 1994, Eatons filmed a television commercial at the train station three months before national train routes stopped.

-In 2016, Jonny Harris made his celebrity debut at his show at Mcadam High School on CBC’s Still Standing.
+In 2016, Jonny Harris made his celebrity debut at his show at McAdam High School on CBC's Still Standing.

 Recreation

 McAdam has a wide variety of recreation facilities that serve all ages.
-These facilities include, Youth Centre - Warriors Den, outdoor skating rink, tennis court, basketball court, walking trail, two gymnasiums, weight room, two baseball fields, two parks, seniors club and beach.
+These facilities include Youth Centre - Warriors Den, outdoor skating rink, tennis court, basketball court, walking trail, two gymnasiums, weight room, two baseball fields, two parks, seniors club and beach.